Do I need my own bike?

 Can I enter on the day?

 Yes you can if we have spaces available.
-We accept cash, cheque and credit/debit cards.
-You will be charged an administration charge of £2.50 for on the day entry (adults only).
+We accept cash and credit/debit cards.
+There will be a surcharge of £2.50 for on the day entry (adults only).
 Pre-enter to secure your place on the ride and save on entry fee.

 What's your refund policy?